underscoreio/essential-slick/src/pages/5-data_modelling.md

 to build a `ProvenShape` object from the columns we provided.

-If the above is magic, the internal workings of `ProvenShape` are sorcery and are certainly beyond the scope of this book, suffice to say that Slick can use any Scala type as a projection provided it can generate a compatible `ProvenShape`.
+If the above is magic, the internal workings of `ProvenShape` are sorcery and are certainly beyond the scope of this book.
+Suffice to say that Slick can use any Scala type as a projection provided it can generate a compatible `ProvenShape`.
 If we look at the rules for `ProvenShape` generation, we will get an idea about what data types we can map.